What is Vicarious Trauma?

 While VT focuses on the psychological impact of indirect trauma exposure, compassion fatigue emphasizes the physical and emotional exhaustion that can occur in individuals who consistently provide care or support to others in distress.

-It is important to recognize that professionals in high-stress fields, such as healthcare, social work, or emergency services, are particularly susceptible to experiencing both vicarious trauma and compassion fatigue.
+It is essential to recognize that professionals in high-stress fields, such as healthcare, social work, or emergency services, are particularly susceptible to experiencing both vicarious trauma and compassion fatigue.
 However, anyone who regularly provides support or empathy to trauma survivors can be at risk.

 Addressing both VT and compassion fatigue requires self-awareness, self-care, and implementing effective coping strategies.
 Building resilience, setting boundaries, seeking support from peers or professionals, and engaging in self-care activities are essential for maintaining well-being and sustaining one’s capacity to provide compassionate support.